SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/JSONBuilder/addString.md

 so.topic: reference
 ---

+# JSONBuilder.addString(String key, String value)

 Adds a string value to the current scope.
 If the current scope is an object, you must supply a key.
 If the current scope is an array, key must be empty.
 The value does not need to be escaped, it will be escaped by JSONBuilder.